erhant/cryptist-2025-inference/src/05_verisplit.typ

   ],
 ) <verisplit-merkle>

-However, this may suffer from floating-point inconsistencies due to the nature of the computations involved.
+Verifier can challenge the prover with random local computations, asking for their Merkle Proofs.
+However, this suffers from floating-point inconsistencies.